crusher083/dgl/docs/source/guide/training-graph.rst

 Data Loading
 ^^^^^^^^^^^^

-Once the model is defined, one can start training.
-Since graph classification deals with lots of relatively small graphs instead of a big single one, one can train efficiently on stochastic mini-batches of graphs, without the need to design sophisticated graph sampling algorithms.
+Once the model is defined, we can start training.
+Since graph classification deals with lots of relatively small graphs instead of a big one, we can train efficiently on stochastic mini-batches of graphs, avoiding need to design sophisticated graph sampling algorithms.

 Assuming that one have a graph classification dataset as introduced in